GAP insurance

 We hear from people who’ve tried to make a claim on their GAP insurance, only to find they’re not covered.
 They then complain the policy was mis-sold.
 Or we hear from people who haven’t claimed, but think the policy was mis-sold.

 We’ll look at all the facts to see if the seller did something wrong, and whether you lost out as a result.
 For example, did the seller recommend an unsuitable policy?
-Or did they give you enough information to make an informed choice about whether to take out the policy?
+Or did they give you enough information to make an informed decision about whether to take out the policy?

 Sellers often recommend GAP.
 When they do, they have to make sure the policy is suitable for you.If the seller recommended you the policy, we’ll consider whether: